peldunasma/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.
 This is the third project for Web Development program at Triple Ten.
-For this project we had to create a responsive website to adapt to different screen dimensions (i.e. 1280px, 800px, 320px).
+For this project we had to create a responsive website to adapt to different screen dimensions (i.e. 1280px, 800px, 320px).As well as creating features to edit the profile, add new cards and activate the like buttons.
 A Figma layout was used for comparison to creating the different layouts.

 ### Project features